axept/prejss/README.md

 ## Adapters

-PostCSS is using under hood for parsing your styles to make it applicable for JSS.
+Under hood PostCSS is using for parsing your styles to make it applicable for JSS.

 But you can create a custom adapter to override `prepare` and/or `parse` functions: